If you have been on LinkedIn lately, you might have noticed a new type of visual content being shared in your feed.

-In my opinion, one of the easiest pieces of content to turn into a slide deck, and an infographic, is a list based article.
-For example, this list of presentation tips is perfect:
+In my opinion, one of the easiest pieces of content to turn into a slide deck and an infographic is a list-based article.
+For example, this article on how to enhance your presentation skills.

 All of the important content that you are going to use is already organized in an engaging way from the beginning.

 Plus people love clicking through lists and visual content, which leads to more engagements and impressions on your posts!

 Another type of content that works really well for similar reasons is “how-to” or “step-by-step” articles, like this infographic design guide.

 These articles will create a helpful and engaging narrative that people will want to click through or share with their followers.

 Most types of infographics can be repurposed into presentations fairly quickly as well.
 For example, we turned a large quote infographic about International Women’s Day into this slide deck just a few weeks ago:

 Additionally, you don’t even have to repurpose an entire article or piece of content.
 You can focus on a handful of definitions, interesting stats or quotes from a larger article.

 Or expand on something small that mention in your content, like in this slide deck: